radius-project/docs/docs/content/guides/author-apps/secrets/overview/index.md

 type: docs
 title: "Overview: Secrets management"
 linkTitle: "Overview"
-description: "Learn how to create and reference secrets in your Radius application"
+description: "Learn how to create and reference secrets in your Radius Application"
 weight: 500
 categories: "Overview"
 tags: ["secrets"]